HWang-Summit/HCGrid/README.md

 $ python Creat_target_file.py -p /home/summit/Project/HCGrid/data/ -t target -n 1 -b 300
 ```

-**Note:** You need to set the relevant parameters of target_map according to the coverage sky area and beam width of the original sampled data.
+**Note:** You need to set the relevant parameters of target_map according to the coverage sky area and beam width of the sampled data.
 For details, please refer to "Creat_target_file.py " file.

 2. Compile HCGrid: